List of tallest buildings in Tennessee

 This list of tallest buildings in Tennessee ranks skyscrapers in the U.S. state of Tennessee by height.
 Since 1970, all five tallest buildings statewide have been in Nashville.
-Currently 9 out of the 10 tallest buildings are in Nashville.
+As of May 2026, 41 out of the 52 of the buildings on this list are in Nashville.
 The tallest by height is the AT&T Building, but the tallest by roof height is Four Seasons Hotel and Residences.
+However, Paramount Tower, under construction in Nashville, is set to surpass the AT&T Tower as the tallest building in Tennessee, with a height of 750 feet.
+Construction in Paramount is a month ahead of schedule and set for completion in early 2028, with topping out as soon as late 2027.